stakater/continuous-integration-deployment/README.md

 # continuous-delivery-deployment
 what is continuous delivery? what is continuous deployment? what is release strategy?

+## Deployment Pipeline Practices

+1. Only Build Your Binaries Once

+So, you should only build your binaries once, during the commit stage of the build.
+These binaries should be stored on a filesystem somewhere (not in version control, since they are derivatives of your baseline, not part of its definition) where it is easy to retrieve them for later stages in the pipeline.

+2. Deploy the Same Way to Every Environment

+It is essential to use the same process to deploy to every environment—whether a developer or analyst’s workstation, a testing environment, or production—in order to ensure that the build and deployment process is tested effectively.
+Developers deploy all the time; testers and analysts, less often; and usually, you will deploy to production fairly infrequently.
+But this frequency of deployment is the inverse of the risk associated with each environment.
+The environment you deploy to least frequently (production) is the most important.
+Only after you have tested the deployment process hundreds of times on many environments can you eliminate the deployment script as a source of error

+3. Smoke-Test Your Deployments

+When you deploy your application, you should have an automated script that does a smoke test to make sure that it is up and running.
+This could be as simple as launching the application and checking to make sure that the main screen comes up with the expected content.
+Your smoke test should also check that any services your application depends on are up and running—such as a database, messaging bus, or external service.

+The smoke test, or deployment test, is probably the most important test twrite once you have a unit test suite up and running—indeed, it’s arguably even more important.
+It gives you the confidence that your application actually runs.
+If it doesn’t run, your smoke test should be able to give you some basic diagnostics as to whether your application is down because something it depends on is not working.

+4. Deploy into a Copy of Production

+The other main problem many teams experience going live is that their production environment is significantly different from their testing and development environments.
+To get a good level of confidence that going live will actually work, you need to do your testing and continuous integration on environments that are as similar as possible to your production environment.

+5. Each Change Should Propagate through the Pipeline Instantly

+The deployment pipeline takes a different approach: The first stage should be triggered upon every check-in, and each stage should trigger the next one immediately upon successful completion.

+6. If Any Part of the Pipeline Fails, Stop the Line

+As we said in the “Implementing Continuous Integration” section, the most important step in achieving the goals of this book—rapid, repeatable, reliable releases—is for your team to accept that every time they check code into version control, it will successfully build and pass every test.
+This applies to the entire deployment pipeline.
+If a deployment to an environment fails, the whole team owns that failure.
+They should stop and fix it before doing anything else.

 ## Creating a Release Strategy

 The most important part of creating a release strategy is for the application’s stakeholders to meet up during the project planning process.
 The point of their discussions should be working out a common understanding concerning the deployment and maintenance of the application throughout its lifecycle.
 This shared understanding is then captured as the release strategy.
 This document will be updated and maintained by the stakeholders throughout the application’s life.
 When creating the first version of your release strategy at the beginning of the project, you should consider including the following: